jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

         'corsheaders',
     }

-Include the Django OAuth Toolkit urls in your `urls.py`, choose the urlspace you prefer, for example:
+Include the Django OAuth Toolkit urls in your `urls.py`, choosing the urlspace you prefer.
+For example:

 .. code-block:: python